chivoi/cassandra/README.md

 ```
 $ git clone https://github.com/chivoi/cassandra.git
 ```
-Then go to your terminal, `cd` into the `path-to-folder/cassandra/src` directory and run this script in your terminal:
+Then `cd` into the `path-to-folder/cassandra/src` directory and run this script:
 ```
 $ ./install.sh
 ```